-Taking care of your plastic vapor barrier is the first step toward creating a dry, pest-free, mold-free crawl space.
-In this post, we’ll highlight signs of a defective encapsulation and measures you can take to protect yours.
+Taking care of your plastic vapor barrier is the first step toward creating a healthy and dry crawl space that is less hospitable to mold and pests.
+In this post, we’ll highlight signs of defective encapsulation and measures you can take to protect yours.

 Signs of a Damaged Crawl Space Encapsulation